 Carpet rinse: After shampooing your carpet, rinse it using 1/2-cup vinegar per gallon of water.
 This lifts dirt-attracting soap residue, so carpets stay cleaner for longer.

 Carpet pet odor remover: To remove unpleasant pet odors from carpets, wet the spot with vinegar and sprinkle with baking soda.
 Work the two together with a brush or your fingers.
 Let dry (ideally overnight), then vacuum.

 Wood floor wash: Add 1/2-cup vinegar to a gallon of water to clean wood and laminated floors.

-Make your own earth-friendly homemade cleaning products on the cheap with vinegar and other natural products.
+Make your own homemade cleaning products on the cheap with vinegar and other natural products.
 Surface cleaning with white vinegar is both affordable and green.

 Air freshener: Skip the chemicals with a natural air freshener.
 Add a 1/2-tsp. vinegar to a 4-ounce spray bottle, then fill with distilled water, plus a few drops of your favorite essential oil, if desired.